Exploring the process of creating molds and casting objects in various materials.

 Mold DesignPositive & Negative Geometry

 Before fabricating the mold, it was necessary to think about how the object would separate from the mold after casting.
 This is one of the most important aspects of molding design because some geometries can trap the part or create undercuts that make demolding difficult.
+So i decided to search on MakersWorld for a crochet-style gecko model that would be suitable for molding and casting.

-The gecko geometry was designed with:
+The gecko geometry have:

 Rounded transitions